10 Best French Translation Apps (Free & Paid Options)

 Pricing: Free.

-As one of the best translation apps, DeepL's AI engine produces fluent, context-aware French translations that often surpass other major translators.
-It's perfect for translating documents and business communications, and the glossary feature helps maintain tone and brand style.
+As one of the best translation apps, DeepL's AI engine produces fluent, context-aware French translations that often surpass other major tools.
+It's perfect for translating documents as well as business communications, and the glossary feature helps maintain tone and brand style.

 Pros